 At the same age, the body size of Matano males is relatively bigger than females.
-Male also have bigger claws compared to females.
+Males also have bigger claws compared to females.

 Feeding Matano Crabs

 Make it a priority to feed the crabs a well-balanced crab diet to ensure complete nutrition and optimum growth.

 The Matano crabs are omnivorous scavengers by nature, they are not picky and will eat all sorts of food ranging from dead fish to decaying organic matter.
 You won’t have a hard time thinking of what to feed them as they can also feed on frozen food, bloodworms, and calcium supplements to help maintain the health of their shells.

 To make the best feeding decisions, you should watch carefully to study the kind of food they enjoy most and the ones they do not eat.
 Bear in mind that you are not meant to overfeed them.

 To improve their coloration, provide them with Hikari products (for example, Hikari Tropical Crab Cuisine (links to check the price on Amazon)).
 One of the main components of their food is astaxanthin.
 The balanced formulation offers necessary nutrients that promote proper shell development as well.
 You can read more about it in my article “How to Enhance Shrimp Color?”.

 Also, feed them only once a day or two and make sure to remove uneaten food after 24 hours to prevent foul smell and mould build-up which can mess up the aquarium.